PG&E Votes To File For Chapter 11 Bankruptcy

-SAN FRANCISCO (CBS SF) — The Pacific Gas and Electric board of directors voted late Monday evening to file for Chapter 11 bankruptcy protection.
+SAN FRANCISCO (CBS SF) — The Pacific Gas and Electric board of directors voted Monday evening to file for Chapter 11 bankruptcy protection.

 PG&E said it would officially file at midnight Tuesday.